aqur1n/SteamUpdates/README.md

 ## Installation
 1. Download the latest Python 3.9 security bugfix
 2. Download the latest version or the main branch and unzip the archive to a convenient location
-3. Open the console (Windows), use the commands to navigate to the directory with main.py and run python using the command:
+3. Open the console (Windows) and run python using the command:
 ```
 python3.9 main.py
 ```